 Preparing vegetables and fruits for the freezer is quick and simple.

-Food can be frozen in quantizes easily that would be too small to justify the time and effort it would take to put them up by canning.
+Food can be frozen in quantities easily that would be too small to justify the time and effort it would take to put them up by canning.

 Putting up a pint or two at a time by freezing extra garden vegetables is perfectly feasible when canning such a small quantity would be uneconomical.

-For freezing vegetables successfully, it is a good idea to purchase a stand-alone freezer, and not try to use the freezer compartment of your refrigerator.
+For successful freezing of garden vegetables, it is a good idea to purchase a stand-alone freezer, and not try to use the freezer compartment of your refrigerator.

 The freezer should be capable of maintaining a temperature of zero degrees or below for effective initial freezing and safe storage.